 You often see small pyramids of hot, yellow peppers and so the landscape changes.
 Pears, african cherries, sweet tamarind, piled high on thin stalks when I walk down the street, or drive by and I’m reminded, this is the time, to eat and enjoy them, the best time when they are at their peak.

 At home, I sit myself upon a wooden stool, one washed mango in hand as the skies turn grey.
 I marvel at the way the rain approaches like a noisy freight train, passing through the night.
 Its intrusion welcome but still its arrival is like that of a welcome stranger.
 One minute thundering, the next whimpering….and then a repeat.
 ‘Make up your mind how you want to fall’, I’m almost tempted to shout back but I don’t.
-I sit comfortably in my chair instead.
-And stare at the rain and the mango trees.
-The mango strees stand, towering in their leafery and greenage, roots and trunk dug deep and spread wide!
+I sit comfortably instead, and stare at the rain and the mango trees.
+The mango trees stand, towering in their leafery and greenage, roots and trunk dug deep and spread wide!.
 Every now and again, the skies belch and fart as the air thickens with misty water.

 The rain beats down hard, with such fury that I can do nothing but stare at it, its warmth encased in long columns of water.
 The harder it falls, the more I am reminded of algebra and mathematics as the drops form columns.
 The heavy ones come down hard…and straight, hitting the floor with measure, while the thinner columns sway with what little there is of tropical breeze and thus form the perfect hypotenuse to the straight drops.